abrahammurciano/pydantic-gql/README.md

 ## Usage

 To use `pydantic-gql`, you need to define your Pydantic models and then use them to build GraphQL queries.
-The core class you'll interact with is the `Query` class.
+The core classes you'll interact with is the `Query` class to create queries and the `Mutation` class to create mutations.
+(Both queries and mutations are types of "operations".)

+### Queries

-### Defining Pydantic Models
+#### Defining Pydantic Models

 First, define your Pydantic models that represent the structure of the data you want to query.
 Here's an example: